Electric Shock Injury at Work – Can I Sue?

 How Does Electricity Cause injury?

 An electrical shock is caused when the current passes through the person’s body.
 When an electric current enters a human body, it creates a magnetic field.
 This field can disrupt the person’s involuntary nervous system, causing their muscles to contract involuntarily and making their heart stop beating.

 A shocking sensation may be felt when one touches an object that carries the charge.
 People may also feel a tingling sensation before feeling pain and muscle contractions.

 There are two types of shocks: direct and alternating currents.
 Direct currents flow in one direction while alternating currents flow in both directions.
 Alternating currents are more dangerous than direct currents.
 This is because they can cause more damage to bodily organs.

 You Might Be Entitled to Compensation

-If you have been injured by an electric shock or have lost a loved one because of it, you are entitled to compensation.
+If you have been injured by an electric shock or lost a loved one, you are entitled to compensation.
 The amount of compensation varies from case to case.
 Negligence is often the reason for the shock.
 While you might have thought the power was off, perhaps someone flipped the switch on you.
 Getting shocked at work is very common in the construction industry.
 Live wires can hide out in walls and ceilings from remodeling done years ago.

 When you have been injured, seek medical treatment right away.
 You want to be sure there are no injuries that you do not immediately see or feel.
 Always get medical attention and then contact a construction accident lawyer for help and guidance on the next steps.
 Be sure you also alert your employer as soon as the accident occurs.